Research

 Relevant work

-Rocket ignition, supersonic and multiphase combustion
+Supersonic and multiphase combustion

 (Left) Visualization of the ignited flame in a model combustor.
 (Right) Supersonic gaseous methane-oxygen jet ignited by a focused laser.
 Yellow region indicates the reaction zone.